Battle of Sievierodonetsk (2022): Attack on the city

 On 27 May, Russia began its direct ground assault against Sievierodonetsk, despite not yet having completely encircled the city.
 Chechen Kadyrovites captured the Mir Hotel in the northern part of the city.
-Meanwhile, other Russian and separatist forces continued their attempts to form a pocket in the urban areas, attacking from the north near Rubizhne and southwest at Ustynivka and Borisvske.
+Meanwhile, other Russian and separatist forces continued their attempts to form a pocket in the urban areas, attacking from the north near Rubizhne and southwest at Ustynivka and Borivske.
 Further to the west, Russia continued to slowly advance in a number of areas such as Lyman and Siversk to disrupt the Ukrainian supply lines to Sievierodonetsk-Lysychansk.
 On the following day, 28 May, Russia made limited gains in Sievierodonetsk.
 The Institute for the Study of War (ISW), a U.S.-based think tank and war observer, argued that the battle was already proving very costly for the Russian forces by this point, and could potentially exhaust their offensive capabilities.
-The ISW observed that both Russia and Ukraine were suffering heavy losses, but argued that personnel of the pro-Russian contingents were more difficult to replace.
+The ISW observed that both Russia and Ukraine were suffering heavy losses, but insisted that personnel of the pro-Russian contingents were more difficult to replace.

 By 29 May, Russian forces had launched a full assault on the city.
 Ukrainian defenders repelled attacks but were unable to prevent Russia's encirclement efforts.
 Russian troops were engaged in close-quarters fighting with Ukrainian soldiers, with clashes reportedly taking place in the "middle of the city".

 By the morning of 31 May, Russian forces controlled between a third and a half of the city, with the Russians pushing and dividing the city into two halves.
 Later in the day, Ukraine confirmed between 70 and 80 percent of Sievierodonetsk was under Russian control, as well as most of the surrounding villages.
-Serhiy Haidai, the governor of the Luhansk region, reported on the street battles and said that "some Ukrainian troops have retreated to more advantageous, pre-prepared positions."
+Luhansk governor Serhiy Haidai reported on the street battles and said that "some Ukrainian troops have retreated to more advantageous, pre-prepared positions."
 By this time, about two-thirds of properties in the city were reportedly destroyed.

 On 1 June, according to Ukraine, the Azot chemical plant was hit by Russian bombardment, and a nitric acid tank blew up, forcing people to stay indoors.
 On the following day, it was stated that around 800 civilians were hiding in bomb shelters beneath the Azot factory, which had also become a bastion of defence for some Ukrainian troops.
 Meanwhile, Governor Haidai said that Russian forces had reached the city's core.
-Ukrainian forces claimed they had captured six Russian soldiers and killed 200.
+Ukrainian forces claimed they had captured six Russian soldiers.